-The brachiocephalic or innominate artery usually takes its origin to the left of the trachea.
+The brachiocephalic artery usually takes its origin to the left of the trachea.
 The artery subsequently impinges on the trachea as it traverses anteriorly at the level of the thoracic inlet.
-Compression can be demonstrated on tracheography, CT or MRI.
+Compression can be demonstrated on tracheography, CT, or MRI.

 Treatment and prognosis

 Authors have suggested surgical repair if tracheal luminal stenosis exceeds 70% in symptomatic patients.
 Surgical repairs usually involves aortopexy to fix the aortic arch and fixation of the innominate artery to the sternum.

 As children grow the origin of the brachiocephalic artery gradually shifts rightward and so many children outgrow any tracheal impingement.

 - 1. Schuster T, Hecker WC, Ring-Mrozik E et-al. Tracheal stenosis by innominate artery compression in infants: surgical treatment in 35 cases.
 Prog Pediatr Surg.
 1991;27: 231-43.
 Pubmed citation

 - 2. Hennington MH, Detterbeck FC, Molina PL et-al. Innominate artery and tracheal compression due to aberrant position of the thymus.
 Ann.
 Thorac.
 Surg.
 1995;59 (2): 526-8.
 Pubmed citation

 - 3. Myer CM, Auringer ST, Wiatrak BJ et-al. Magnetic resonance imaging in the diagnosis of innominate artery compression of the trachea.
 Arch.
 Otolaryngol.
 Head Neck Surg.
 1990;116 (3): 314-6.
 Pubmed citation